 When you ignore tax debts, you may face serious penalties.
-It increases your overall debt due to the added interest and fees.
+This increases your overall debt due to the added interest and fees.
 Failing to pay your tax debt for too long can result in wage garnishment and liens.

 Can You Settle With the IRS by Yourself?